 You must be at least 18 years old to apply for a intrastate Nebraska CDL.
 However, only drivers over the age of 21 years old are eligible to receive a license valid for interstate travel.

 You can apply for your CDL at one of the state's examining locations using the CDL Data form (Form DMV 06-105).
 To prevent identity theft, you must provide acceptable legal proof of your full name and date of birth in 1 document.
 You must also present 2 documents showing your principal address.
 You may be required to show proof of your Social Security number, too.

 A CDL issued for 5 years costs $57.50.

-The testing requirements for CDL applicants include a vision screening, written exam, and supervised driving skills evaluation administered by a third-party tester.
+The testing requirements for CDL applicants include a vision screening, written exam, and supervised driving skills evaluation administered by a DMV examiner or a third-party tester.
 Additional tests will be required if you wish to add endorsements for activities such as transporting hazardous materials or driving a school bus (see Federal Guidelines, below).

 Most drivers prepare for the CDL license tests by studying a copy of the Nebraska Manual for Commercial Driver's Licensing.
 You may also wish to enroll in one of the state's approved CDL training schools to get the hands-on training you need to safely drive a commercial motor vehicle.